2023 State Guide to Scattering Ashes - Alabama Edition

 More Than One Memorial

 With the growing amount of people in Alabama (and many other states) choosing cremation over burial, many new urns and memorials have recently been brought to market.
 With so many new options available, it can be a challenge for some to only choose one memorial to honor a loved one.
 Instead, they choose to separate a loved one’s ashes into two or more memorials.
-This can include scattering some of the ashes at a special meaningful place, and then including the remaining cremated ashes in a Living Urn bio urn to grow a tree memorial, a stone or piece of beautiful jewelry that can be worn with pride, or a colorful glass decorative piece, among many other options.
+This can include scattering some of the ashes at a special meaningful place, and then including the remaining cremated ashes in a Living Urn bio urn to grow a tree memorial, an indoor Living Urn with a houseplant or bonsai tree, a stone or piece of beautiful cremation jewelry that can be worn with pride, or a colorful glass decorative piece, among many other options.